seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 ## When to use monkey patching

 Code that abuses the Python's dynamic power can be extremely difficult to understand or maintain.
-The problem is, that if you are reading monkey patched code, you have no way of knowing that it is being manipulated elsewhere to do something differently.
+The problem is that if you are reading monkey patched code, you have no way of knowing that it is being manipulated elsewhere to do something differently.

 Monkey patching should be reserved for desperate times, where you don't have the ability to change the code you're patching, and it's really, truly impractical to do anything else.
-Even then, you should try to find some other way.

 Instead of monkey patching, it's much better to use one of the other dependency inversion techniques.
 These expose an API that formally provides the hooks that other code can use to change behaviour, which is easier to reason about and predict.

 A legitimate exception is in tests, where you can make use of ``unittest.mock.patch``.
-This is monkey patching but it's a pragmatic way to manipulate dependencies when testing code.
-(Personally, I think patching is a bit of a code smell, even in tests - though practically speaking it's often more practical to do it than to refactor the code under test.)
+This is monkey patching, but it's a pragmatic way to manipulate dependencies when testing code.
+Even then, some people argue that mocky tests are a code smell.

 ## When to use dependency injection

-If your dependencies need to change at runtime, you'll need dependency injection.
+If your dependencies change at runtime, you'll need dependency injection.
 Its alternative, the registry, is best kept immutable.
 You don't want to be changing what's in a registry, except at application start up.

 A good example of a Python library that uses dependency injection for this reason is the